Sun Basket’s Organic Meal Kits Are Not Totally Organic, According To Complaints

 Do you know exactly what ingredients get packed into a meal kit?
-A complaint filed with the Electronic Retailing Self-Regulation Program alleges that the popular San Francisco-based meal kit service Sun Basket markets its meals as organic even though they include non-organic ingredients.
+A complaint filed with the Electronic Retailing Self-Regulation Program alleges that the popular San Francisco–based meal kit service Sun Basket markets its meals as organic even though they include nonorganic ingredients.

 The complaint, filed by an anonymous challenger in mid-2017, alleges that Sun Basket — the third largest online meal kit company — makes inaccurate claims about its products.
-At the time, Sun Basket’s website prominently displayed the USDA organic logo with a description that read, “Organic and non-GMO ingredients & delicious recipes delivered weekly.”
+At the time, Sun Basket’s website prominently displayed the USDA Organic logo with a description that read, “Organic and non-GMO ingredients & delicious recipes delivered weekly.”

 The challenger said the implication of the company's branding was “that all of Sun Basket’s meal kits and all individual meals/ingredients included within them are organic.”
 But after analyzing five meal meal kit orders, they found “the total organic ingredients by net weight to be 35% on average.”

-Organic food has become a big draw for consumers: sales grew by 8.4% in 2016, according to the Organic Trade Association.
+Organic food has become a big draw for consumers: Sales of organic products grew by 8.4% in 2016, according to the Organic Trade Association.
 Organic products can be found everywhere now, from shampoos to clothing.

 Linda Bean, a spokesperson for the ERSP, told BuzzFeed News, “We do take careful note of ‘green’ claims, including claims that products are organic, natural, compostable, biodegradable, etc. because it is very difficult for consumers to determine on their own the composition of a product and many consumers carefully consider those attributes before purchasing.”

-ESRP — a program managed by the Advertising Self-Regulatory Council and administered by the Council of Better Business Bureaus — investigates consumers and competitors' inquiries about companies' questionable marketing claims, and it tries to resolve them before the complaints make their way to federal regulators.
+The ERSP — a program managed by the Advertising Self-Regulatory Council and administered by the Council of Better Business Bureaus — investigates consumers' and competitors' inquiries about companies' questionable marketing claims, and it tries to resolve them before the complaints make their way to federal regulators.

 Advertisement